TEALSK12/introduction-to-computer-science/lesson_33.md

   * If time allows, discuss multiple solutions to each part.
     * Emphasize differences and encourage discussion about advantages and disadvantages.
     * Point out corner cases and cases where typed arguments are particularly helpful.
+        * For example, avoiding try to find out whether "bubblegum" is a leap year

 ## Accommodations/Differentiation
 * Part 2.4 is a fairly complex formula and should be a challenge for advanced students.